anusha-c18/anu18/data/authors/default.md

 - Built a scalable, end-to-end, user-friendly web application that simplifies data collection for placing orders, managing & confirming orders, and dynamically generating invoice PDFs
-- Built 2 Full Stack Applications that interact with Firebase Firestore Link to Aara Client W
+- Built 2 Full Stack Applications that interact with Firebase Firestore
-- Client App facilitates the user to login using Firebase Authentication to place an order Link to landing pageW
+- Client App facilitates the user to login using Firebase Authentication to place an order
 - Admin App handles confirmation of orders, order Summaries and Statistics, Dynamic and Sequential Invoice PDF Generation, & Inventory Management (CRUD)
 - Cut down the average order collection time by 75% for over 1000+ students & 500+ orders that assisted in generating